tina4stack/tina4-php/readme.md

 **News**

+*November 13, 2022* - Added PHP8.1 to docker & documentation

 *February 1, 2022* - Added docker support for Postgres & MySQL

-*December 26,2021* - Fixes for Swagger Examples using new DataField & HTTP Swoole example
+*December 26, 2021* - Fixes for Swagger Examples using new DataField & HTTP Swoole example

-*December 21,2021* - Added Openswoole to the docker image and some examples of using TCP service
+*December 21, 2021* - Added Openswoole to the docker image and some examples of using TCP service

 *December 6, 2021* - Breaking updates, you need to include the database drivers as you require them now.
 The ORM and database modules are all extracted into their own packagist modules.
 The ORM and database metadata work now using a more uniform mechanism.
-The service module now is created under bin and tina4service and tina4 bin executables are replaced when their checksums change.
+The service module now is created under bin and tina4 service and tina4 bin executables are replaced when their checksums change.

 Database support table